-The Ottoman Empire was an Islamic based power that lasted from 1299 A.D. to 1922 A.D.
-Their name is derived from Osman I, leader of the Turks and founder of the dynasty that established and ruled the Empire.
+The Ottoman Empire was an Islamic based power that lasted from 1299 to 1922 A.D., a time span of 623 years.
+The name for the Empire is derived from Osman I, leader of the Turks and founder of the Ottoman ruling dynasty.

 At the height of its power in the 16th and 17th centuries the empire spanned three continents and controlled much of Western Asia, Eastern and Southeastern Europe, the Caucasus, and North Africa.
 In 1680 A.D., under Mehmed IV, the empire controlled roughly 2 million square miles (5.5 million square kilometers) of territory (3.5% of total world land area).
 The empire's population peaked at 39 million or 7% of the world's total population.
 In terms of modern world powers, the Ottoman Empire ranks within the top 15 in terms of GDP (Gross Domestic Product) size.

 The Ottoman Empire was, in many respects, an Islamic successor to the Eastern Roman (Byzantine) Empire (which started in 395 A.D. and ended when Constantinople fell).
 In fact, Mehmed II, who captured and made Constantinople the capital of the empire in 1453 A.D., assumed the title of Roman Emperor.
 The city of Constantinople was also known as New Rome.